Misleading Facebook Post: "Hackers Posting Sexual Videos and Pictures On Your Wall"

 Hackers Posting Sexual Videos and Pictures" or anything that states that hackers are posting sexual videos and pictures on your Facebook wall, please do not share and/or like the post.
-It is a HOAX and is spreading like wildfire on Facebook and the rest of the internet.
+It is misleading, maybe dangerous, and is spreading like wildfire on Facebook and the rest of the internet.

-The hoax states that hackers have infiltrated your Facebook account, and are able to post videos and pictures to your wall.
-This hoax further states that the posted images, videos, links and messages cannot be viewed by you, but can be viewed by your Facebook friends, appearing as if it was posted by you.
+The misleading post states that hackers have infiltrated your Facebook account, and are able to post videos and pictures to your wall.
+It further states that the posted images, videos, links and messages cannot be viewed by you, but can be viewed by your Facebook friends, appearing as if it was posted by you.
 But this is partially correct.

 How to Protect Your Facebook Account

 do not allow unknown Facebook applications access to your profile